 Entering a complete set of data is a bit time-consuming.
 However, this data remains stored in the form of cookies in the user’s browser.
 Data is available the next time the calculator is used.
 Of course, anyone can delete this data from the browser at any time by deleting cookies.

-At the moment there are available three calculators designed for 18-hole golf courses:
+There are available three calculators designed for 18-hole golf courses:

 and one calculator designed for 9-hole golf courses: